How To Use A Stand Mixer For Sourdough Bread

 - You can over knead the sourdough more easily in a machine.

-- Cleaning the paddle and hook can be a pain with particularly sticky dough.
+- Cleaning the hook can be a pain with particularly sticky dough.

 - Knead (4 to 6 minutes)